SupaxInc/stable-diffusion-from-scratch/resources/StableDiffusion.md

    - Adds positional information to each token embedding.
    - This helps the model understand the order of words in the input.

-3. Transformer Layers:
+3. Transformer Layers (Nx):
    - Multiple layers of self-attention and feed-forward networks.
+   - Each layer includes:
+     a.
+Self-Attention mechanism:
+        - Processes input through multi-head attention.
+        - Has a residual connection that adds the input directly to the attention output.
+     b.
+Layer Normalization:
+        - Applied after the residual connection for stable gradients.
+     c.
+Feed-Forward Network:
+        - Further processes the normalized attention output.
+        - Another residual connection adds the input from before the feed-forward network.
+     d.
+Final Layer Normalization:
+        - Applied after the second residual connection.
    - These layers help the model capture complex relationships between words.

 4. Output:
-   - Produces a final embedding that represents the semantic meaning of the input text.
+   - The final layer normalization produces an embedding that represents the semantic meaning of the input text.

+The residual connections in each Transformer layer allow the model to maintain a direct path for information flow, helping to mitigate the vanishing gradient problem and enabling the training of deeper networks.
+They also allow the model to easily learn identity functions, which can be crucial for preserving important information throughout the network.

 In our Stable Diffusion setup:
 - We only use the text encoder part of CLIP.